Goomalling to West Merredin railway line: 1899 to 1929

-The Northam-Goomalling Railway Act 1899, an act by the Parliament of Western Australia assented to on 16 December 1899, authorised the construction of the 55 km long railway line from Northam to Goomalling, which was constructed by the Western Australian Public Works Department and officially opened on 1 July 1902.
+The Northam–Goomalling Railway Act 1899, an act by the Parliament of Western Australia granted assent on 16 December 1899, authorised the construction of the 55 km long railway line from Northam to Goomalling, which was constructed by the Western Australian Public Works Department and officially opened on 1 July 1902.

-The Goomalling-Dowerin Railway Act 1905, assented to on 23 December 1905, authorised construction of the first section of the railway line from Goomalling, branching off the Northam to Goomalling railway line, to Dowerin, which became known as the Goomalling to Dowerin railway line.
+The Goomalling–Dowerin Railway Act 1905, assented to on 23 December 1905, authorised construction of the first section of the railway line from Goomalling, branching off the Northam to Goomalling railway line, to Dowerin, which became known as the Goomalling to Dowerin railway line.
 The contract for the construction of this line was awarded to the Public Works Department on 3 June 1906 and the railway line was officially opened on 4 December 1906.

-The Dowerin-Merredin Railway Act 1909, assented to on 21 December 1909, authorised the construction of the second section of the railway line from Dowerin to Merredin.
+The Dowerin–Merredin Railway Act 1909, assented to on 21 December 1909, authorised the construction of the second section of the railway line from Dowerin to Merredin.
 The contracts for the construction of the sections from Dowerin to Korrelocking and Korrelocking to Kununoppin were both awarded to Atkins & Finlayson on 26 April 1910 while the final section, from Kununoppin to Merredin was awarded to the Public Works Department on 22 June 1910.
 The three sections opened on 6 February, 19 June and 28 August 1911.
 In the same year, the railway line north from Goomalling was extended to Wongan Hills.

 The spur line from Wyalkatchem to Bencubbin on what would become the Wyalkatchem to Southern Cross railway line opened in 1917 while the Amery spur line, initially to Kulja, opened in 1929.
 The Wyalkatchem to Bencubbin branch line had been authorised through the Wyalcatchem-Mount Marshall Railway Act 1912 in December 1912, while the Ejanding Northwards Railway Act 1926 authorised the construction of the spur lines north of Amery, which had its name changed from Ejanding in 1928.